 Centre Academy East Anglia is committed to a policy of equality and aims to ensure that no employee, job applicant, pupil or other member of the school community is treated less favourably on grounds of sex, race, colour, ethnic or national origin, marital status, age, sexual orientation, disability or religious belief.
 We provide a safe, supportive and welcoming environment

+Review Date: February 2025

-Review Date: Last Review Date: Held on website: When required (legislation changes) Nov 22 Yes
+Last Review Date: February 2024

+Held on website: Yes

 Signed by Chair of Proprietor Body

 R. Klugly

 Signed: Chair of Proprietor Body

 Mr R Murphy